sabjorn/BandcampEnhancementSuite/README.md

 Adds a wavform display similar to visualization of Soundcloud.
 A toggle below the "play button" on album pages will enable/disable the display.
 **Note**: The waveform is processed browserside.

+### BPM Estimate
+Adds a BPM estimate for tracks played on Album or Track page.
+**Note**: The bpm estimation is processed browserside.

 ### Volume Control
 Adds a slider on the right side of the player controls volume.